chrysh/chrysh.github.io/content/post/07-Locks-and-Sync.md

 # Synchronization

-The [LWN article](https://lwn.net/Articles/863459/) was an attempt to give a side by side code comparison of how the same PL061 GPIO driver looks like written in C and Rust.
+[This LWN article](https://lwn.net/Articles/863459/) was an attempt to give a side by side code comparison of how the same GPIO driver looks like written in C and Rust.
 Even though the synchronization code that ended up in the Linux Kernel is different from what we see there, it gives a good overview of how a driver using locking primitives could look like.
 For this blog post, we